optuna/optuna/docs/source/tutorial/sampler.rst

 .. note::
    In favor of code simplicity, the above implementation doesn't support some features (e.g., maximization).
-   If you are interested, more complete version is found in `simulated_annealing.py
+   If you're interested in how to support those features, please see `simulated_annealing.py
    <https://github.com/pfnet/optuna/blob/master/examples/samplers/simulated_annealing_sampler.py>`_
    example.